 Divorce is a difficult enough issue to deal with even without complicating factors.
 When one of the parties to a divorce is a member of the military, issues related to the military can add new dimensions and levels of complexity to the divorce.
 Deployed spouses, flexible custody and visitation arrangements, and special consideration of military benefits are all issues that may need to be dealt with.

 Attorney Frank Flanagan is a former Navy JAG officer who has taught, among other subjects, family law at the Navy Justice School.
-Please note, Attorney Flanagan has also taught as an adjunct professor at Salve Regina University in Newport, Rhode Island.
-Our attorney’s decades of experience in the Navy and in dealing with issues where the law and military life intersect gives our firm a unique perspective that will allow us to offer family law representation that is sensitive and skilled in dealing with the factors that military service will add to your divorce.
+Attorney Flanagan was also an adjunct professor at Salve Regina University in Newport, Rhode Island.
+Attorney Flanagan’s decades of experience in the Navy and in dealing with issues where the law and military life intersect gives our firm a unique perspective that will allow us to offer family law representation that is sensitive and skilled in dealing with the factors that military service will add to your divorce.

 Contact us today to schedule a free initial consultation.